i1zco/pfsense-captive-portal-dns/README.md

 ## root cause

-The client device is not properly using pfSense as the network gateway and DNS server:
+Captive Portal It depends on the traffic passing through pfsense It is intercepted, but if The client device is not properly using pfSense as the network gateway and DNS server:

 • Default Gateway is set to the router         instead of pfSense